 We entered the water by jumping off a rock.
 Total immersion.

-After the hike, the water felt very refreshing.
-Our guide told us that the water stays about the same temperature year-round, around 70 to 74 degrees.
+The water felt very refreshing, especially after our hike.
+The water stays about the same temperature year-round, between 70 to 74 degrees.

 Cave tubing down the river